veevelder/quick-combat/README.md

 # Quick Combat module for FVTT
 Adds the ability to add a Combat Playlist.
 Whenever you start combat the playlist will start.
+ * **NEW Feature!** Added Macro Support to Add Tokens to Combat, Start and Stop Combat.
+ * **NEW Feature!** Added more settings to NOT roll any initiative for any token.
+This will enable to mod to just start/stop playlists.
  * **NEW Feature!** You can now define any number of playlists Combat/Boss/Mini Boss whatever fits your needs.
 Works best with the `Choose Playlist Settings.
 You can even define playlists for specific scenes!
  * **NOTE*** The module will make its best attempt to migrate the old playlist settings over to the new system.
 You should make sure your playlists are setup correctly